olivier5741/australia/content/europe/2019-01-british-isles.en.md

 {{< figure src="https://lh3.googleusercontent.com/0jK3dIMT4JYt8eTDOxXLfELOo6HvaRn9Vzi-ongm0RFWb3yv40Dm_lXf777gLXKKnfEVeIKNwZuqyxvazwTxB4V-YShF8hjklxWbKby7JgGoFcUSy9w5b9P-ObzFlMEONbUYNVSrDCk=w600" title="ruined Monastery in Timoleague." >}}

 Due to bad weather, our departure for Santander (near Bilbao) is delayed by two days.
 We write to you from the ferry, the trip lasts 28 hours.
-The boat is not very big, nor very loaded, the sea is not very calm and neither of us has the foot very sailor ...
+The boat is not very big, nor very loaded, the sea is not very calm and neither of us is a good sailor ...
 It will be a little long ... :)